haothitran/etheirys/docs/relics/zodiac-weapons.md

         2. Buy a second map and `decipher` it.
         3. Buy a third map and leave it in your inventory.

-        Doing this allows you to do three maps at once which means that you will only need to return to Auriana five times to to get all the Alexandrite you need.
+        Doing this allows you to hold three maps at the same time which means that you will only need to return to Auriana five times to to get all the Alexandrite you need.

     ??? example "Example of a Mysterious Map"
         ![](assets/zodiac-weapons_alexandrite-map.png)